5 Couch Alternatives to Keep You Lounging in Style

 If you don't have a guest bedroom, a couch is the only way to host people without giving up your own bedroom, or so people think.
 However, if you look around, there are several other ways to furnish your living room without investing in an expensive couch.

 5 Couch Alternatives

 The following are the five best alternatives to couches.
 You'll soon see all of the benefits they can offer that a typical sofa can't, and perhaps decide you like these even better than the regular types of couches.

-A futon gets a bad reputation when it's used in an adult home, but the negative PR aside, nobody can deny that a futon is one of the most convenient and functional additions to your home.
+A futon gets a bad reputation when it's used in an adult home, but the negative PR aside, nobody can deny that any types of futons can be one of the most convenient and functional additions to your home.

 They are comfortable, they don't take up too much room and if you have a guest visiting, this is a great way to make space for them without giving up your own bedroom.
 They're not only great sofa alternatives, but are even more common in some cultures than a couch.

 The great thing about a futon is that since they're foldable, you can simply put them away when you don't need them.
 It's a perfect alternative to a couch as it doesn't tempt you with lounging when you are working from home on a busy day.

 At the same time, if you want to stretch out in front of the television on a weekend, this is one of the best ways to furnish your home.
 Everyone knows laying on the floor is super relaxing, and doing it on a comfy cushion like this is even better.

 You can also get futons in a variety of styles and colors to brighten up any room.
 Just as there's a lot of aesthetic variety in couches, a futon also offers a lot of versatility in terms of design.

 You can experiment with a lot of colors and various kinds of fabric to make your living room seem homely and grown up.
 If you live in an apartment and are strapped for space, a futon is one of the best ways to make sure there is room to sit when people come over, but at the same time also have floor space so your apartment looks bigger.